 Established and continuously funded since 1987, UNC is one of the most successful ACTUs in the country, providing access to a variety of studies including investigations of antiretroviral therapies, immune modulators, treatments of opportunistic infections and HIV-related malignancies, neurologic complications and viral co-infections.
 (View open studies)

-The UNC ACTU and VTU are committed to community outreach, continuing education and consultation for health care providers and providing training for other domestic and international HIV/AIDS research units.
+The UNC ACTU is committed to community outreach, continuing education and consultation for health care providers and providing training for other domestic and international HIV/AIDS research units.
 As we enter the third decade of the HIV epidemic, the UNC ACTU remains committed to the prevention of HIV disease and the continuing search for effective and safe therapies for HIV infection.